deco-cx/deco/README.md

   loader: FnProps<Props, Result>;
 }>

-// Audiences are FnProps configs which return a boolean if the current request matches the audience export type Audience<Props> = Config<{
+// Sections are FnProps configs which return JSX export type Section<Props> = Config<{
-  loader: FnProps<Props, boolean>;
+  section: FnProps<Props, JSX>;
 }>

+// Workflows are FnProps configs which return a workflow execution export type Workflow<Props> = Config<{
+  workflow: FnProps<Props, WorkflowExecution>;
+}>

+// All of the above are the "building blocks" for pages and flags, which are composed in the UI:

 export type AudienceOperator = "and" | "or";

-// Flags are compositions of audiences which are used to prioritize other configs export type Flag = Config<{
+// Flags are compositions of audiences which are used to prioritize specific configs export type Flag = Config<{
   audiences: Array<AudienceOperator | Audience>;
   prioritize: ConfigKey[];